ataraxia937/helix/README.md

 3. Fixing new `clippy` warnings caused by Rust toolchain updates.
 4. Fixing bugs that get in the way of my use of helix.
 (So far, there are none.)

+Basically, I just want to ensure it keeps building, working, and being safe from known vulnerabilities.

 Due to the rise in slop issues and PRs, I've chosen to disable those two features.
 You may use this fork, but I don't want to hear from you about it 😀

 <hr>